EasyDynamics/oscal-react-library/example/README.md

 ## Running

-When in `example/`, the following commands can be issued:
+When in `example/`, the following commands can be issued (NOTE: Library dependencies must be installed first):

 ```text
 npm install